 Chairman Binninger resignation

-, a few days after the inquiry's inaugural session.
+The panel, formed less than a month ago, has led a troubled early existence.
+On Wednesday, its chairman Clemens Binninger resigned his post, a few days after the inquiry's inaugural session.
 Binninger said he was quitting because of the differences of opinion among the panel, saying this would prevent him from offering the "pertinent cooperation between all parties" that he promised when the inquiry was launched.